amjcyber/pwnlook/README.md

 - Search by recipient or subject
 - Download attachments

 It's possible to do almost everything that Outlook can do: send emails, create forward rules, list contacts...
-But all this is out of the scope of this project.
+But all this is out of the scope of this project. **At the end of the this `README` you will find some detection techniques**.

+Pwnlook is written in .NET 4.8

 ## Compile
 To compile it you need first to register both DLLs.
 This is only for compilation, there is no need to register the DLL where you execute it: